Ragnhild Tregagås: Christianization of Norway

 Following the beginning of Christianization in Norway at the end of the first millennium, the slow process of Norwegian kings establishing the new religion in their territories began.
 The løgting, or lawthing, system was developed in the 11th century, at the very beginning of the second millennium, which aided kings in congealing their legal practices.
 One of the first løgtings, the Borgarthing, was developed by King Olaf II Haraldsson in Borg in 1016.
 On the throne, as Christianity was just being introduced to the country, King Olaf II used the Law of the Borgarthing to spread the religion through his legal foundations and pull lower-level administrative sectors under his control.
 In areas under Borgarthing legislation, the King would have more power than anywhere else in Norway.
 Those who lived under the legislation of the Borgarthing were subject to fines and harsh consequences.
-For the Christians under this legislation, King Olaf II could take control of any church at his own will, typically the fylkir churches which were the highest on the religious food chain.
+For the Christians under this legislation, King Olaf II could take control of any church at his own will, typically the fylkir churches which were the highest on the religious hierarchy.
 The citizens who still identified as Pagan were forced to convert to Christianity and would lose many possessions as "tribute" to the King.
 While these consequences written into the legislation did not ban the practice and worship of Paganism, this is likely where the implementation of anti-Pagan laws was born as Christianity was viewed as the better, more acceptable alternative.
 This legislative effort was not just created to benefit the King, but to influence all levels of the kingdom, following a "top-down" approach to converting the country to Christianity, where efforts begin at the very top and eventually trickle down to the bottom.
 The løgting approach put into place by King Olaf II began the process of congealing smaller communities into the larger kingdom and uniting all of Norway under one ruler and one set of rules.
-With the beginning of anti-Pagan legislation and the congealing of smaller communities, løgtings like the Borgarthing law is evidence that Christianity was becoming the tool used to rewrite Norway's future and begin to further the nation from Paganism.
+With the beginning of anti-Pagan legislation and the congealing of smaller communities, løgtings like the Borgarthing law are evidence that Christianity was becoming the tool used to rewrite Norway's future and begin to move the nation further from Paganism.